Politics of Canada: Political culture

 room for ideology" as the Canadian catch-all party system requires support from a broad spectrum of voters.
 The historically predominant Liberals position themselves at the centre of the political scale, with the Conservatives sitting on the right and the New Democratic Party occupying the left.
 Five parties had representatives elected to the federal parliament in the 2025 election: the Liberal Party who currently form the government, the Conservative Party who are the Official Opposition, the New Democratic Party, the Bloc Québécois, and the Green Party of Canada.

 Polls have suggested that Canadians generally do not have a solid understanding of civics.
 This has been theorized to be a result of less attention being given to the subject in provincial education curricula, beginning in the 1960s.
 By 2008, a poll showed only 24 per cent of respondents could name the monarch as head of state.
 Likewise, Senator Lowell Murray wrote five years earlier that "the Crown has become irrelevant to most Canadians' understanding of our system of Government."
 As John Robson of the National Post opined in 2015: "Intellectually, voters and commentators succumb to the mistaken notion that we elect 'governments' of prime ministers and cabinets with untrammelled authority, that indeed ideal 'democracy' consists precisely in this kind of plebiscitary autocracy."
+Instead under our election system, seats are allocated based on separate district contests; the prime minister is named by a party that holds majority of seats in the House of Commons or survives in that position by being supported by a working majority of multiple parties in the House of Commons; and governments remain in power only as long as they have support of a majority in the House, whether that group was elected by a majority of voters or not.